jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 Proposed

 ## Context
 Our Production AWS RDS databases are not configured for high availablity and disaster recovery.
 There exists a few ways to provide HA on RDS instances.
+We cover those in this document with the goal to choose an offering that aligns with AWS archtectural best practices.

-1. Blindly accept the decision.
+1. Use the RDS Multi AZ Service

-    This response may be OK, if the decision is still valid.
-It may not be good, however, if the context has changed and the decision should really be revisited.
-If the project accumulates too many decisions accepted without understanding, then the development team becomes afraid to change anything and the project collapses under its own weight.

-2. Blindly change it.

-    Again, this may be OK if the decision needs to be reversed.
-On the other hand, changing the decision without understanding its motivation or consequences could mean damaging the project's overall value without realizing it.
-(E.g., the decision supported a non-functional requirement that hasn't been tested yet.)
+2. Use RDS read replicas
+3. Migrate to Aurora RDS Service

 It's better to avoid either blind acceptance or blind reversal.